Celebrate and explore

 - Yearly Performances

-The Academy Choir is a traditional mixed choir (soprano, alto, tenor and bass) that performs music from a variety of styles and time periods in both large and small group settings.
-While emphasis is placed on developing vocal skills and independent music reading, the primary focus of the group is performance.
+The Academy Choir is a traditional mixed choir that performs music from a variety of styles and time periods in both large and small group settings.
+While emphasis is placed on developing vocal skills and music reading, the primary focus of the group is performance.

 Choir: The Academy Choir is WRA’s traditional mixed chorus and is open to all students regardless of level of experience.
 While emphasis is placed on developing vocal skills and independent music reading, the primary focus of this group is performance.
 The choir performs music of many style periods and genres and is particularly proud of its history of multicultural works.
 Performance opportunities include a mid-winter Madrigal Feaste, Vespers, a major work with chamber orchestra, singing at numerous WRA events and occasional off-campus opportunities.
 Students seeking a more selective opportunity may also audition for Chamber Choir and/or unReserved, our a cappella group.